Who and What is SKYWARN®?

-Since the early 1990s, the WSR-88D (Doppler Weather Radar) has provided valuable information to forecasters...with better detection of severe storm phenomena and more accurate and timely warnings.
+Since the 2011, the Dual-Polarized Doppler Weather Radar has provided valuable information to forecasters...with better detection of severe storm phenomena and more accurate and timely warnings.
 However, even with the advance in technology..."ground truth" is still a very important part of the warning process.
 "Ground truth" is what is actually occurring.
+This is especially true as the radar continues to scan higher at as it gets at greater distance from the radar.
 Is the storm tornadic?
 Is it producing large hail?
 How about damaging winds?
 Most of the "ground truth" is provided by trained storm spotters (through SKYWARN®)...or the "eyes of the NWS."

-SKYWARN® storm spotters are part of the ranks of citizens who form the Nation's first line of defense against severe weather.
-There can be no finer reward than to know that their efforts have given communities the precious gift of time --seconds and minutes that can help save lives.
+SKYWARN® storm spotters are part of the ranks of citizens who form the nation's first line of defense against severe weather.
+There can be no finer reward than to know that their efforts have given communities the precious gift of time -- more lead time minutes that can help save lives.

 There are a few essential requirements to becoming a SKYWARN® volunteer.

-To be a good SKYWARN® member - to be someone who:
+To be a good SKYWARN® member - to be someone that:

 - Basics of thunderstorm development